HCD security overview

 OpenID Connect (OIDC): Modern identity provider integration

-The authenticator can be configured to use multiple schemes simultaneously, allowing for gradual migration or hybrid authentication strategies.
+The authenticator can configure multiple schemes simultaneously, enabling gradual migration or hybrid authentication strategies.

 AdvancedAuthorizer